microscopic-image-analysis/geosss/README.md

 ## Development and Reproducibility

+To reproduce results from the numerical illustrations section of the paper, check the [scripts](scripts/) directory.
+Precomputed results can also be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.8287302) and plotted with these scripts.

-For installing the package and it's *locked* dependencies, follow the below steps:
+However, first installing the package and it's *locked* dependencies is necessary and can be done as follows:

 1. Clone the repository and navigate to the root of the folder,